Permissionless-Software-Foundation/psfoundation.info/docs/intro.md

 ## About This Site

-This website is open source, living documentation that any member of the PSF is welcome to edit by submiting a Pull Request to the [documentation repository](https://github.com/Permissionless-Software-Foundation/psfoundation.info).
+This website is open source, living documentation that any member of the PSF is welcome to edit by submitting a Pull Request to the [documentation repository](https://github.com/Permissionless-Software-Foundation/psfoundation.info).
 It describes the purpose and operation of the Permissionless Software Foundation.
 This documentation will evolve as the organization evolves.

 This documentation is where members go to read the nitty-gritty details about the PSF:
 - Tokenomics